-Bit 2 MONS
+Bit 2 - MONS

 Mono Select.
-This bit determines the position of the Mono multiplexer.
-This multiplexer allows either the audio ADC Input or the mono mix of the stereo line outputs to be played out the differential mono output (MONO+/-).
+This bit determines the position of the mono multiplexer.
+This multiplexer allows either the left channel ADC Input or the mono mix of the stereo headphone outputs to be played out of the differential mono output (MONO+/-).